 Do you want a career where you can really make a difference?
 Medical assistants are valued members of the modern healthcare team, helping to improve patient care and the lives of others.
-If you’ve ever considered working in healthcare, here are 4 reasons to consider becoming a medical assistant:
+If you’ve ever considered working in healthcare, here are four medical assistant benefits.

-4) There are great job prospects.
-If you become a medical assistant, you can expect that through 2022 your job growth will be much faster than the national average (according to the U.S. Bureau of Labor Statistics1).
-There were more than 21,000 medical assistants employed in Connecticut and Massachusetts in 2013.2 The reason for this high demand is that there are more healthcare facilities and more patients using them, due to the expanded health benefits of the Affordable Care Act.
-Medical Assistants in Massachusetts and Connecticut are also among the highest paid in the nation, ranking 2 and 4 respectively in salary level in 2013.2
+If you become a medical assistant, you can expect that through 2022 your job growth will be much faster than the national average (according to the U.S. Bureau of Labor Statistics).
+The reason for this high demand is that there are more healthcare facilities and more patients using them, due to the expanded health benefits of the Affordable Care Act.
+Medical Assistants in Massachusetts and Connecticut are also among the highest paid in the nation.

 Does a career as a medical assistant sound right for you?
 Check out the medical assisting program at Porter and Chester Institute.
 The program is available at all nine of our campuses in Connecticut and Massachusetts.
 Classes are enrolling soon!